kleis-technology/terraform-training/tutorials/TP5/README.md

 }
 ```

 For each name in the list, a virtual machine will be instantiated.
-Have a look at the `user-data.sh`script provided with this TP to
+Have a look at the `user-data.sh` script provided with this exercise to
-understand how different behavior are enforced.
+understand how different behaviors are enforced.

-- Re-use the `template_file` and `aws_instance` resources.
+- Re-use the `templatefile` function and `aws_instance` resources.
     - Don't duplicate them.
     - *Hint: Think about *for-like* statements supported by HCL.*